aws-solutions-library-samples/guidance-for-modernizing-electric-vehicle-charging-on-aws/README.md

 When a CP establishes a socket connection with an instance of the OCPP Gateway, that Handler sets up an MQTT connection to AWS IoT Core using the CP’s unique identifier as the Thing ID.
 That client subscribes to MQTT message topics associated with that CP.

 The MQTT client implemented by the OCPP Gateway is socket aware, thereby providing a one-to-one association between the MQTT subscription and the CP.
 Any messages initiated by the CPO will be delivered to the MQTT client associated with the destination CP and forwarded over the socket to that CP.
 AWS IoT Core is highly elastic and will readily scale as more CPs are on-boarded.

-## Solution walk-through

-This solution demonstrates how you can use AWS to build a scalable CPO by deploying the OCPP Gateway to integrate with AWS IoT Core.
-The steps below will walk you through the deployment of an OCPP Gateway into your AWS account, will demonstrate how you can simulate CP message, and will provide examples of you how can act on those message using AWS resources.

 ### Prerequisites